25 Toys That are Great for Child Development This Holiday Season

 - Busy Cube

 Think of this as an amped up version of a fidget spinner.
-This 7-in-1 busy cube features familiar gadgets from around the house, such as a faux light switch and water tap, spinning wheel, lock and key, and a screw cap, among others.
+This 9-in-1 busy cube features fun gadgets such as a fidget spinner, spring bolt, lock and key, universal wheel, water tap, 12 extra LED lights and four different buttons.
 This toy can help cultivate children’s cognitive, attention, hands-on and learning abilities, while keeping them entertained at the. same time.
 There aren’t any sharp edges on this cube, but we still encourage you to play along with your child to increase the interaction.

 - Light-Up Bath Toys